sduplan/bojler/index.md

         </tr>
     </tbody>
 </table>

+## Typography
+### System font stack
+Bojler defaults to the system font of a particular operating system.
+This method can boost performance because the browser or e-mail client doesn't have to download any font files, it's using one it already had.

+The beauty of system fonts is that it matches what the current OS uses, so it can be a comfortable look.

 ## Grid system
 Bojler uses 12-column grid with a 600px container. <br>On mobile devices (under 600px wide), columns become full width and stack vertically.